 Taxpayers eligible to make TDS deductions on rent under Section 194IB should be aware of the following provisions:

 When a tenant deducts TDS from the rent amount, he/ she has to make the deposition using Form 26QC.
-If the rent payment takes place on behalf of the government, then TDS deposition will take place on the same day.
+If the rent payment takes place on behalf of the government, then the TDS deposition will take place on the same day.

-However, when rent is paid on behalf of anyone other than the government, TDS deposition should take place by the 7th day from the last day of the month in which the deduction happened.
+However, when rent is paid on behalf of anyone other than the government, a TDS deposition should take place by the 7th day from the last day of the month in which the deduction happened.